Eugene Volokh: Early life and education

 Volokh was born in the Soviet Union to a Jewish family residing in Kyiv, Ukraine.
 He emigrated with his family to the United States at the age of seven.
 Volokh exhibited extraordinary mathematical abilities from an early age.
 At the age of 9, he was attending university-level mathematics and calculus courses after he was found studying differential equations on his own.
-When only 10 years 1 month old, he earned a 780 out of a possible 800 on the math portion of what is now called the SAT-I.
+When only 10 years 1 month old, he earned a 780 out of a possible 800 on the math portion of the SAT.

 At the age of 12, he began working as a computer programmer and was enrolled as a sophomore at UCLA.
 He attended the Hampshire College Summer Studies in Mathematics.
 As a junior at UCLA, he earned $480 a week as a programmer for 20th Century Fox.
 During this period, Volokh's achievements were featured in an episode of OMNI: The New Frontier, a television series hosted by Peter Ustinov.
 He graduated from UCLA at age 15 with a Bachelor of Science degree in mathematics and computer science.

 Volokh later attended the UCLA Law School, where he was a managing editor of the UCLA Law Review.
 He graduated in 1992 with a Juris Doctor.